 The date the offence was created is used because it is the date most consistently recorded on LEAP and cannot be edited or updated.
 The date an offence was reported and the date an offence was committed can both be updated and changed at any stage of an investigation.

 An alleged offender incident is an incident involving one or more offences where a person, business or organisation has been linked as an alleged offender.
 An alleged offender incident represents one alleged offender but may involve multiple victims and offences.
 One incident may involve offences that occur over a period of time but if processed by Victoria Police as one incident it will have a count of one in the data presented in the published figures.
 Where there were multiple offences recorded within the one incident, the incident is assigned an offence category of the most serious offence in the incident for statistical purposes, known as the principal offence (see Principal variable calculations).

 There may be multiple incidents within the reference period that involve the same individual, business or organisation as an alleged offender, where this occurs they will be counted for each incident.

 Alleged offender incidents are compiled on the basis of the date that an outcome was recorded on the LEAP database.
-The outcome date is used because it is the most consistent date recorded on LEAP and directly corresponds to the status of investigation relating to the incident.
+The outcome date is used because it directly corresponds to the status of investigation relating to the incident.